COVIDtoken/eth-hodler/README.md

 ### Rules

-* Tokens will be issued when sending ETH to the contract: TBA
+* HODL Tokens will be issued when sending COVID to the contract: TBA
-* Normal ETH Withdrawal: must wait until after 172800 blocks, which is roughly 30 days
+* Normal COVID Withdrawal: must wait until after 172800 blocks, which is roughly 30 days
-* Immediate ETH withdrawal: Must pay a %1 fee.
+* Immediate COVID withdrawal: Must pay a %1 fee as a penalty.
 * For all Withdrawals: tokens will be destroyed after withdrawal.
-Ether to be sent back to original address.
+COVID to be sent back to original address.
 * Tokens pending normal withdrawal will be locked until after 172800 blocks.
-* While tokens are locked, the cannot be transferred or sent.
+* While tokens are locked, they cannot be transferred or sent.
-* While tokens are locked, you cannot add more ETH to the address.
+* While tokens are locked, you cannot add more COVID to the address.
 * When the wait period is over, you must complete the withdrawal manually.
-* After withdrawal to ETH, tokens are burned, thus deflating the token supply
+* After withdrawal to COVID, HODL tokens are burned, thus deflating the token supply
 * HODL tokens will be trade-able too.

 ### Security information: